Enderdead/pyLambdaFlows/docs/source/GetStarted.rst

         return x*x

 This kernel take one element and return the squared value.
 You have to create one python file per kernel.
-This file will be sended to AWS cloud.
+This file will be sent to AWS cloud.